eduardofischer/udp_filesync/README.md

 ```
 ./client <username> <server_ip_address> [<port>]
 ```
-- At the first time a client connects to the server, a directory named `sync_dir` is created in the client host.
+- When a client first connects to the server a directory named `sync_dir` is created in the client host.
-- `sync_dir` will then be automatically synchronized among all the clients connected to the server.
+- `sync_dir` will then be automatically synchronized among all the client instances connected to the server.

 #### Client CLI
 Once the client is connected to the server, a command line interface becomes availlable with the following options: